 Introduction

 In a typical conjoint exercise, each concept includes a level for every defined attribute.
-However, in some studies, certain attributes only make sense when shown with specific options.
-Nested attributes (also known as alternative-specific designs) let you define these conditional relationships so that some attributes only appear for particular product concepts or configurations.
+In some studies, certain attributes only make sense in the context of specific options.
+Nested attributes, also known as alternative-specific designs, let you define these conditional relationships so that some attributes only appear for particular levels of another attribute.

-For example, consider a conjoint study showing several options for traveling around New York City on vacation.
-Attributes and levels might look like this:
+For example, consider a conjoint study on ways to get around New York City.
+Attributes and levels might include:

 | Attributes | Levels |